-- Zinc: toddlers who have a limited diet for a long time, as well as those who eat a vegan or vegetarian diet, are most likely to not get enough zinc.
+Toddlers who have a limited diet for a long time, as well as those who eat a vegan or vegetarian diet, are most likely to not get enough zinc.
 A zinc deficiency can slow down your child’s growth.

-If your child has a restricted diet, you might need to be extra careful about making sure your child gets enough vitamins and minerals.
+If your child has a restricted diet, you might need to be careful about making sure your child gets enough vitamins and minerals.

 Vitamin and mineral supplements

-Large amounts of some vitamins can actually be dangerous.
+Our bodies need only tiny amounts of vitamins and minerals.
+Large amounts of some vitamins or minerals can be dangerous.
 For example, vitamin A builds up in the body if it’s taken in excessive amounts.

-If you think your child is low on some vitamins or minerals and can’t eat more food containing these vitamins and minerals, see your doctor or a dietitian for advice.
+If you think your child is low on some vitamins or minerals and can’t eat more food containing these vitamins and minerals, see your GP or a dietitian for advice.
 They might suggest that your child takes an appropriate supplement.

 Unless your GP prescribes a specific nutrient, it’s generally best to take a supplement that includes a range of nutrients and is suitable for your child’s age.